mzuther/MoccaFaux/README.md

 However, some commands need to continue running in the background.
 In such a case, set `:fork` to `true`.
 Note that forked commands are not monitored, so you have to kill them manually when watch states change.
-When you exit **MoccaFaux**, forked commands are usually killed automatically.
+When **MoccaFaux** exits, forked commands _should_ be killed automatically, but this is not guaranteed.

 #### `:message`